XcodeGhost: Hijack opening specific URLs

 XcodeGhost is also able to open specific URLs when the infected app is launched.
-Since Apple iOS and OS X work with Inter-App Communication URL mechanism (e.g. 'whatsapp://', 'Facebook://', 'iTunes://'), the attacker can open any apps installed on the compromised phone or computer, in the case of an infected macOS application.
+Since Apple iOS and macOS work with Inter-App Communication URL mechanism (e.g. 'whatsapp://', 'Facebook://', 'iTunes://'), the attacker can open any apps installed on the compromised phone or computer, in the case of an infected macOS application.
 Such mechanism could be harmful with password management apps or even on phishing websites.

-Prompting alert dialog

-In its current known version XcodeGhost cannot prompt alert dialogs on the user device.
-However, it only requires minor changes.

-By using a UIAlertView class with the UIAlertViewStyleLoginAndPasswordInput property, the infected app can display a fake alert dialog box that looks like a normal Apple ID user credential check and send the input to the Command and control server.

 Infected apps

 Among all the Chinese apps, IMs app, banking apps, mobile carrier's app, maps, stock trading apps, SNS apps and games were infected.
 Popular apps used all over the world were also infected such as WeChat, a popular instant messaging app, CamScanner, an app to scan document using the smartphone camera or WinZip.

 Pangu Team claimed that they counted 3,418 infected apps.

-Fox-it, a Netherland-based security company reports that they found thousand of malicious traffic outside China.
+Fox-it, a Netherlands-based security company, reports that it found thousands of malicious traffic sources outside China.